caricax-tech/manifesto/Brand.md

 Visuals should align with our values:

-*   **Themes:** Collaboration, community, local entrepreneurs interacting with technology, abstract representations of code/networks (using our color palette), growth, empowerment.
+*   **Themes:** Collaboration, community (*Carianos, Florianópolis*), local entrepreneurs interacting with technology, abstract representations of code/networks (using our color palette), growth, empowerment.
 *   **Style:** Authentic, grounded, human-centered.

 **7. Sub-brands / Initiatives**